 Establish your own criteria before you pursue revenue opportunities.
 Focus on your best options.
 It’s counterproductive to pursue every existing opportunity to make money.
 Nonprofits that do so become exhausted, not more sustainable.

-What Are Criteria?
 Standards to judge options.
-The best are based on proven nonprofit standards that have been fine-tuned by your experiences.
-The standard criteria may be to make ten appointments.
-Your experience may be that you move faster by making nine or twelve.
+The best are based on proven nonprofit standards that your experiences have fine-tuned.
+For example, the standard criteria may be to make ten appointments.
+However, your experience may be that you move faster by making nine or twelve.

-What does criteria look like?
+What do criteria look like?
 They are short statements or questions.
 They are measurable.
 Was the criterion met or not?

-To be useful, your criteria needs to be realistic.
-A hands-on science museum faced a shortfall.
+To be useful, your criteria need to be realistic.
+For example, a hands-on science museum faced a shortfall.
 They invited supporters and staff to identify ways to close the pending income gap.
 The museum’s leaders asked for ideas that met these criteria:

-What Are The Rewards of Using Criteria?
 Criteria are clear tests.
 Ideas that don’t fit can be discarded.
 Instead of discussing ill-fitting ideas for hours, the ideas can be placed on the back burner or trashed.
 If your board spends hours making decisions, criteria can easily halve board meetings by using criteria.
-If you establish criteria before decision-making as your go-to approach, over time your board and staff will be faster at exploring ideas, evaluating them, and making thoughtful decisions.
+If you establish criteria before decision-making as your go-to approach, your board and staff will be faster at exploring ideas, evaluating them, and making thoughtful decisions over time.

 Even if you use them by yourself, criteria improve your ability to make logical decisions and reduce emotional ones.
-When used with an analysis of success and failure, criteria help you to replicate triumphs and avoid repeating mistakes.
-Once you identify patterns of success you can add criterion to help you identify the most profitable option to pursue.
+When used with an analysis of success and failure, criteria help you replicate triumphs and avoid repeating mistakes.
+Once you identify patterns of success, you can add criteria to help you identify the most profitable option to pursue.

-How to Start Using Criteria: If you’re not using criteria to make your decisions, a great starting place is to use them to evaluate grant opportunities.
-Here they save anyone from having to take a pen to paper or make keystrokes on an application with poor funding odds.
+If you’re not using criteria to make your decisions, a great starting place is to use them to evaluate grant opportunities.
+Here, they save anyone from taking a pen to paper or making keystrokes on an application with poor funding odds.

 An agency that worked to prevent homelessness and to serve people experiencing it started with these three criteria:

-When they faced multiple opportunities but time challenges, they added additional criterion.
+When they faced multiple opportunities but time challenges, they added additional criteria.

-Make More Money: Your nonprofit has more opportunities to generate revenue and donations than it has time to pursue.
+Your nonprofit has more opportunities to generate revenue and donations than it has time to pursue.
 To find the ones that provide the most returns, both now and in the long term, generate criteria to evaluate your choices.
-Whether it is donors, grant opportunities, earned revenue options, or other sources, nonprofits do have a great number of opportunities to obtain more income.
+Whether it is donors, grant opportunities, earned revenue options, or other sources, nonprofits have many opportunities to obtain more income.